Dash cams are popular nowadays and can be helpful if you need to make a car insurance claim.

 What’s a dash cam?

-A dash cam (short for dashboard camera) is a small device you fit inside your car to record the road.
+A dash cam (short for dashboard camera) is a small device that fits inside your car to record the road.
 There are four types of dash cam:

 How do dash cams work?